tistarsec/electron/docs/api/app.md

 **Note:** On macOS, you can only register protocols that have been added to your app's `info.plist`, which can not be modified at runtime.
-You can however change the file with a simple text editor or script during build time.
+You can however change the file with a text editor or script during build time.
 Please refer to [Apple's documentation][CFBundleURLTypes] for details.

 **Note:** In a Windows Store environment (when packaged as an `appx`) this API